top of page

 That said, not everyone you attract has your best interest at heart.

 Remember when no one believed in your business before it blew up?
-It was like planting seeds in rocky soil — hard to imagine growth, but you knew the roots were strong beneath the surface.
 Now, how many times have you encountered people who, after your hard work and success, are quick to pitch themselves?
 I’ve seen first-hand (in a similar situation) how they present their shiny promises with a somewhat veiled self-serving agenda.

 On the other hand, 17K eyeballs on your services isn’t a bad gig — but relying on attraction alone is short-sighted because you don’t want the prospect’s ears to merely perk up; if they’re a good fit, you want to convert them into a client.
-This is why I don’t stop at attraction.
-I go a step further helping those I consider ideal to work with see application of my solution to their visual branding problem making conversion…a no-brainer.
+This is why I go a step further helping those I consider ideal to work with see application of my solution to their visual branding problem.

-By also creating content that’s grounded in my case studies, when I put out a bite-sized piece of content, I can redirect it to a fully fleshed-out thought and approach they would self-identify with.
+By creating content that’s grounded in my case studies, when I put out a bite-sized piece of content, I can redirect it to a fully fleshed-out thought and approach my ideal client would self-identify with.

 To this day only 3 of 16 prospects didn’t buy TheBrandConductor.